dustyroom-studio/dustyroom-com/_projects/powernode.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/mUDIc"><a href="//imgur.com/mUDIc"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-There are plenty of things to improve.
-Anyway, we are happy how the game turned out.

-P.S.
-After receiving some useful bits of feedback we made (and still make) some major and minor improvements and placed the post-compo version of the game on itch.io.
-The [jam WebGL version](http://dustyroom.com/ld39/supernode){:target="_blank"} stays untouched.

 Have fun!

 [Our Ludum Dare contest entry page](https://ldjam.com/events/ludum-dare/39/supernode){:target="_blank"}
 [Game with fixes on itch.io](https://dustyroom.itch.io/supernode){:target="_blank"}

+---
-Long after a [Ludum Dare entry](http://dustyroom.com/supernode-ld39-entry/){:target="_blank"} in 2017 to the full release.
-The game went through some changes, including adopting a new name.
+Some time after a [Ludum Dare entry](http://dustyroom.com/supernode-ld39-entry/){:target="_blank"} in 2017 the game went through some changes, including adopting a new name.
 We’re very happy to have partnered with [Opal Games](http://opalgames.fr/){:target="_blank"} to publish this game..
 We partnered with Opal Games, who released Powernode to the iOS and Android devices.
 Later the game got featured as “Game of the Day” on the App Store.

 [![Download on the App Store](/assets/images/appstore_button_download.png "Download on the App Store")](https://apps.apple.com/us/app/powernode/id1339814815){:target="_blank"}
 [![Get It on Google Play](/assets/images/google-play-badge-1.png "Get It on Google Play")](https://play.google.com/store/apps/details?id=com.dustyroom.supersum){:target="_blank"}